Mentors

 As Jay hit the steps on his way down, another voice boomed from the hall.
 “Don’t bother with that little piece of shit.
 He’s a goner already.
 Let’s go!”

-It was an hour-long walk from the Richelieu Hotel to the Rue Henri overpass and the late-night traffic was still booming overhead as Jay spread out his blanket, Snoopy, and began to settle in.
+It was a half hour run from the Richelieu Hotel to the Rue Henri overpass and the late-night traffic was still booming overhead as Jay spread out Snoopy, and began to settle in.
 But he stopped - shook his head -cleared his thoughts, picked up the blanket, folded it carefully, and walked back out from under the bridge.

-He’d never been to the downtown shelter - but he would have to find it now.
+He’d never been to the downtown shelter.
+Jay would have to find it now.

 The Cottage